jimfulton/zodb-jsonb-experiment/README.rst

 RelStorage stores data in `Python pickle format
 <file:///Users/jim/s/python/python-3.5.2-docs-html/library/pickle.html#module-pickle>`_,
-making it impractical to use or even view in the RDBMS.
+making it impractical to use or even view in the hosting RDBMS.

-As is typical in ZODB applications, indexing is provided via BTrees stored in the RDBMS or using an internal indexing facility.
+As is typical in ZODB applications, indexing is provided via BTrees stored in the RDBMS or using an external indexing facility.
 The search capabilities of the RDBMS aren't leveraged directly.

 Postgres 9.2 introduced a JSON data type and Postgres 9.4 introduced